-Each and all IEML USL (Uniform Semantic Locators) are built from the elements (or morphemes) of the language.
+Each and all IEML USL (Uniform Semantic Locators) are built from the words of the language.

-Phrases are USLs constructed from elements using sentence structure and/or junction structure.
+Phrases are USLs constructed from words using sentence structure.

-- An IEML sentence is an organization of elements (or junctions or sub-sentences) according to the same grammatical roles as a classical sentence: verb, subject, object, complements, etc. IEML sentences are recursive: their roles can be filled by sub-phrases.
+- An IEML phrase is an organization of words according to the same grammatical roles as a classical sentence: verb, subject, object, complements, etc. IEML sphrases are recursive: their roles can be filled by sub-phrases.

-- The roles in a phrase (sentence or junction) are filled by words, i.e. elements or sub-phrases with inflections.
+- The roles in a (recursive) phrase are filled by words or phrases with inflections.

 General schema of a phrase

 A phrase has nine roles: a root and eight distinct leaf roles.
 The leaf roles may be empty or may contain only role’s auxiliaries.
 One of the nine roles has a semantic accent represented by an exclamation mark.
-The proposition phrase is recursive: the eight leaf roles may contain any phrase, except for the root which cannot contain a junction phrase.
+The phrase is recursive: the eight leaf roles may contain any phrase.

 In terms of building a network of relationships:

-- Each of the eight roles can be compared to a main branch, the role’s auxiliaries to small branches that subdivide a main branch, and the subcategories (elements, phrases) to leaves.
+- Each of the eight roles can be compared to a main branch, the role’s auxiliaries to small branches that subdivide a main branch, and the categories (words, phrases) to leaves.